Conanap/DiscordMusicBot/README.md

 - Play from name or URL on Youtube
 - Pause, skip, resume
 - Fix incorrectly queued songs from the bot by going through other query results
-- List songs in queue
+- List songs in queue, remove songs from queue, clearing the queue
 - Shorthand commands for all commands
 - A cache to keep the 100 most played song data, based on # of plays and recency.
 Reduces # of API calls